 Our staff has real world experience and business and community connections to ensure you develop a successful career strategy.
 More information can be found on the department website: www.daemen.edu/career.

-Class of 2014 Employment Statistics
+Class of 2015 Employment Statistics

-TOTAL NUMBER OF GRADUATES (with undergraduate degree): 493
+TOTAL NUMBER OF GRADUATES (with undergraduate or dual degrees): 524

-Employed: (83.14%) 148
+Employed: (88.07%) 192

-Further Education: (48.5%) 85
+Further Education: (38.07%) 83

-Note: Career outcome information is based upon the annual postgraduate survey response rate of 39.5%.
+Note: Career outcome information is based upon the annual postgraduate survey response rate of 42% for undergraduate and dual degrees.
 Numbers add up to greater than 100% as they reflect some graduates who are both employed and furthering their education.